 Acupuncture in Fertility and Sterility

-In the last eight years, there have been fourteen studies published on acupuncture at the time of embryo transfer in the premier reproductive medicine journal, Fertility & Sterility.
+In the last fifteen years, there have been many studies published on acupuncture at the time of embryo transfer in the premier reproductive medicine journal, Fertility & Sterility.
 This specific acupuncture point technique is performed twice, once immediately before and again immediately after the embryos are placed inside the uterus.
 The majority of these trials have indicated acupuncture’s beneficial effects on pregnancy rates, and more research needs to be conducted to pinpoint how the acupuncture works during this procedure and if there is a particular group of patients who can benefit most.
-At this time it appears that women who are predicted to have a success rate with IVF over 50% receive less benefit while women who have a lower expected pregnancy rate received a significant benefit with acupuncture.
-Thus the patient population who has previously failed cycles or has age-related challenges is expected to benefit the most.
+The patient population who has previously failed cycles or has age-related challenges is expected to benefit the most from these treatments.

 Acupuncture at Embryo Transfer has Significant Benefit on Pregnancy Rates